awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 Environment properties can also provide information to a framework\.
 For example, you can create a property named `DJANGO_SETTINGS_MODULE` to configure Django to use a specific settings module\.
 Depending on the environment, the value could be `development.settings`, `production.settings`, etc\.

 See [Environment properties and other software settings](environments-cfg-softwaresettings.md) for more information\.

+### Configuring an Amazon Linux AMI \(preceding Amazon Linux 2\) Go environment<a name="create-deploy-python-container-console.alami"></a>

+The following console software configuration categories are supported only on an Elastic Beanstalk Go environment that uses an Amazon Linux AMI platform version \(preceding Amazon Linux 2\)\.

+#### Static files<a name="python-platform-staticfiles"></a>

+To improve performance, you can configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
+When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
+You can set the virtual path and directory mappings in the **Static Files** section of the **Modify software** configuration page\.

+For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.

+By default, the proxy server in a Python environment serves any files in a folder named `static` at the `/static` path\.
+For example, if your application source contains a file named `logo.png` in a folder named `static`, the proxy server serves it to users at `subdomain.elasticbeanstalk.com/static/logo.png`\.
+You can configure additional mappings as explained in this section\.

 ## Python configuration namespaces<a name="python-namespaces"></a>